Yoddikko/Now/README.md

 ## How I built it

 I wanted to create an experience that was relaxing and pleasing to the eye.
 I set out to create simple but pleasing illustrations, following an artistic direction.
 All illlustrations were created by me.
 The font I used is called 'Gentium Plus'.
 This experience is built entirely using the **SwiftUI** framework to build the interface.
 For the sounds and background music, I used the **AVFoundation** framework.
 The app uses also **CoreData** for the persistence of the data.
 The whole project was built using the latest design patterns (**MVVM**) and good code pratices.
-Finally, I tried to make the app accessible by using accessibilityLabels.
+Finally, I tried to make the app accessible by using **accessibilityLabels**.

 ## Assets